Interviews & Reviews

 Jamie Gerdsen is interviewed on the Michael Dresser Show (June 26, 2013)

-John Chancellor, “Mentor Coach” 5.0 out of 5 stars For Growth Oriented Local Business Owners
+John Chancellor, “Mentor Coach” For Growth Oriented Local Business Owners

 “You probably can’t make the connection based on the title but this book is an excellent guide specifically targeted to the owner of traditional businesses.
 Let me be a little more specific on the target audience.
 It was written as a guide for the owner of the typical local business that is looking to grow their business both in revenue and more importantly profits.